tngo0508/tngo0508.github.io/_posts/2073-4-8-problem-2073-potd.md

 ## Complexity

 - Time complexity:
-  O(n) where n is the total number of tickets
+  O(n * m) where n is the total number of tickets and m is the maximum number of tickets at each index.

 - Space complexity:
   O(n) as we use deque to store the queue of people and their tickets